IviFoundation/IviOrganization/IviCredentials/CredentialSummary.md

 ## Updating Credentials

-Credentials should be updated annually.
+Credentials should be updated annually or when a new person is added with access to sensitive credentials.